NHOrus/srwq-compilation/episode-06.md

 "You know I'm right, Axel."

-"D-...Dammit!
-Trooper squad, allow the captured ship crew to manuver the vessel!
+"D-...
+Dammit!
+Trooper squad, allow the captured ship crew to maneuver the vessel!
 Shadow Mirrors, begin a fighting retreat!

 "I'll have words with you later, Irregular."